 It was one of the happiest moments of my life, I saved her and got her out of that loop where she was trapped.

-She said, “Thank you for this Sheryl, you have shown what you are capable of and you are tremendously stronger than you think, you aren’t a regular Demonica.
-It’s a shame to have lost Jeremy, he lied to me and you as well during all this time but he got what he deserved!”
+She said vehemently, “Thank you for this Sheryl, you have shown what you are capable of and you are tremendously stronger than you think, you aren’t a regular Demonica.

-I thought and wondered what happened to him, it seemed when Leann was freed from where he had her trapped, he might have been dragged back to that hellhole.
+I thought and wondered, what had happened to the deceiving ally?
+It seemed when Leann was freed from where he had her trapped, he might have been dragged back to that hellhole.

 So now, was it time to give back Lilith’s powers?
 Although we had a deal I was feeling more in control of these new skills, I had the Soul Demonica and to be honest, I could achieve so much with it.